A B2B Framework for Creating & Repurposing Pillar Content

 At the end of the day, if your process is not repeatable, it won't be repeated, and the most important thing in content creation is consistency.

 Start small.
-Choose an anchor format that is doable for your team to produce on a monthly basis - video, podcast, blog, white pages.
+Choose an anchor format that is doable for your team to produce every month - video, podcast, blog, or whitepapers.

 Then choose one or two additional content branches and distribution channels to create from the anchor piece.
 Make sure that your production and processes are sustainable, then grow from there.